 3. Calathea Rosey

 The Calathea Rosey belongs to the family of the Calathea Roseopicta.
 It is one of the most colorful Calathea species.
 This beautiful Calathea is patterned in green, cream, and pink on top with the same leaf-like pattern of the Roseopicta.
 Underneath, the plant is purple.
-While growing this Calathea, make use of drilled pots to allow for easy drainage; this helps prevents waterlogged soil.
+While growing this Calathea, make use of drilled pots to allow for easy drainage; this helps prevent waterlogged soil.

 4. Calathea Roseopicta Dottie